 Ah, yes, the Baroness Fairwind, beleaguered spouse of the tepid Baron Grellus; what do we know about her?
 From the "castle" roster: she is 42 years old, 5'8" tall and 110 lbs wide--which is not very wide at all--(that's like 1.7 liters and 8 stone for you metric folks out there) and has long brown hair and brown eyes.
 Though she's a 3rd level cleric--4.8th level in the metric system--and her spells du jour are Detect Evil, Detect Magic, and Chant.
 We don't get her full stats so we don't know how Strong, Intelligent, Wise, etc., she is.
 Actually, she has 2 first level spells "memorized"--standard for a 3rd level cleric--so we can assume that her Wis is no higher than 12; otherwise she'd have at least 1 bonus spell.
 She has a ring of protection and a wand of magic missiles; can clerics use a wand of magic missiles?
 [Consults DMG... any class can use 'em; how come I never knew that?]

 She's a lawful good cleric living in a chaotic town and rumor has it that the populace find her to be a bit haughty.
 She occasionally goes into town accompanied by her daughter Andrella, a couple of bodyguards, and/or the Baron.
 She and Andrella tend the gardens at the castle so she has a hobby, which is nice.
-She also spends at least some of her time down in the dungeons of the castle.
+She also spends at least some of her time down in the dungeons of the castle; we'll get to that in a minute.

 Her only mention in the rumor table is that she is lawful good; do people really talk about alignments as if they're ethnicities or congenital diseases?
 I guess it makes sense in a world where alignment languages are a thing.

 From the village write up (#31 Priest's Home) we learn that this is the home of her "spiritual advisor."
 His name is Yalta, a priest (C3) with a charisma of 17.
-So, the noblewoman has a highly charismatic spiritual advisor with a Russian name.
+Even though he's a minor figure who is not mentioned outside the write-up for his house he gets full stats but the Baroness doesn't??
+What the hell is up with that?
+For those keeping score at home: the noblewoman has a highly charismatic spiritual advisor with a Russian name.
 This raises some questions for the book club:

-- Has Lakofka taken an awfully circuitous route to inform us that the young baronette Andrella is a hemophiliac?
+2. Has Lakofka taken a circuitous route to inform us that the young baronette Andrella is a hemophiliac?

-- Does this not confirm what we've all pretty much assumed by now: that Baron Grellus is not only a figurative cuckold but a literal one as well?
+3. Does this not confirm what we've all assumed by now: Baron Grellus is not only a figurative cuckold but a literal one as well?

 What other info is there on the baroness?
 She is the only person besides Grellus who ventures down to the dungeon level of the "castle."
 We know that the secret door in the East corridor that provides access to the dungeon proper--where the Baron stashes the treasury--is trapped, but once you've figured it out, you can automatically bypass the trap henceforth.
 According to the text: